Azreyo/Carbon/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](LICENSE) View our license terms file for details.

 ## Security